prateek3255/blog/src/blog/when-should-you-memoize-in-react.md

 But shouldn't it render only once because it takes only one `children` prop which doesn't appear to be changing across renders?

-`memo` does a shallow comparison of the previous props and the new props and re-renders only when the props have changed.
+Well `memo` does a shallow comparison of the previous props and the new props and re-renders only when the props have changed.
 So if you've been working with JavaScript for some time then you must be aware of [Referential Equality](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Equality_comparisons_and_sameness#strict_equality_using) -

 ```jsx
 2 === 2 // true